alex-patterson-webdev/container/README.md

         return new TodayDateService($container->get('TodaysDate');
     });

-### Requested service name

 We also have access to the requested service name as the second argument, `$name`.
-By being aware of the name of the service which is being created it can allow us to create reusable factories.
+By being aware of the name of the service which is being created it allows the creation of reusable factories.

     $factory = static function(ContainerInterface $container, string $name) {
        $todaysDate = $container->get('TodaysDate');